Temperance movement: Promoting moderation (1820s–1830s)

 Temperance societies were being organized in England about the same time, many inspired by a Belfast professor of theology, and Presbyterian Church of Ireland minister John Edgar, who poured his stock of whiskey out of his window in 1829.
-He mainly concentrated his fire on the elimination of spirits rather than wine and beer.
-On August 14, 1829 he wrote a letter in the Belfast Telegraph publicizing his views on temperance.
+He mainly concentrated on the elimination of spirits rather than wine and beer.
+On August 14, 1829, he wrote a letter in the Belfast Telegraph publicizing his views on temperance.
 He also formed the Ulster Temperance Movement with other Presbyterian clergy, initially enduring ridicule from members of his community.

 The 1830s saw a tremendous growth in temperance groups, not just in England and the United States, but also in British colonies, especially New Zealand and Australia.
 The Pequot writer and minister William Apess (1798–1839) established the first formal Native American temperance society among the Maspee Indians on 11 October 1833.

 Out of the religious revival and reform appeared the Church of Jesus Christ of Latter-day Saints and Seventh-day Adventism, new Christian denominations that established criteria for healthy living as a part of their religious teachings, namely temperance.